networknt/light-doc/content/en/tutorial/hybrid/codegen-web-portal.md

 folder and you need to go to that folder to start the server.

 First let's build light-codegen so that we can have all the jar files locally.
-As light-codegen are released to maven central, you can download the right version of jar files from there as well.
+As light-codegen is released to maven central, you can download the right version of jar files from there as well.

 ```